remoteintech/remote-jobs/company-profiles/applied-ai-company-aaico.md

 ## Company blurb

-AAICO is focused on improving the productivity and quality of document-heavy decisions and case reviews in the healthcare, insurance, and pharmaceutical industries.
+The Applied AI Company (AAICO) is focused on improving the productivity and quality of document-heavy decisions and case reviews in the healthcare, insurance, and pharmaceutical industries.
 These decisions include independent medical examination, claims adjustment, pharmacovigilance literature review, identity verification and medical coding.

 [www.aaico.com](https://www.aaico.com)